 Get more and win more!
 Betrush Premium features some of our best tipsters and has delivered over 15,000 picks and steady profits since the start in 2011.
 We care about serious betting - no makeup, odds are advised exclusively with Pinnacle and the Asian market.
 Subscriptions are affordable for everyone, starting from just €9.90 per week and cover all picks and tipsters on the BP site

-Betrush provides free picks and tips on all popular sports as football or soccer, basketball, tennis, hockey and more by hundreds of great tipsters every day.
-Picks are not just plain prediction of the result as many other sites do but also containing detailed preview and analysis of the game with all important info and hint for the best odds available in the online bookmakers so as complete stats and records of the tipster behind the pick.
+Betrush provides free betting picks and tips on all popular sports as football / soccer, basketball, tennis, hockey and more by hundreds of skilled tipsters every day.
+Picks are not just a plain prediction for the result but also containing a detailed preview and analysis of the game with all important info and hint for the best odds available at the online bookmakers, so as complete stats and records of the tipster behind the pick.
 You can also follow the scores in real time on our livescore page, use our betting calculators, find the best free bets, welcome bonuses and reviews of dozens bookmakers and sportsbooks on the net.
 Important!
 No betting or gambling occurs on Betrush.com.
 All resources on this site are to be used for informational purposes only.
 We do not guarantee for the correctness of materials uploaded by 3rd parties.
 Be advised to check and comply with the laws in your country before visiting and using any gambling related sites.
 Keep in mind that betting involves high psychological and financial risks.
 Betrush.com cannot be held responsible for any damage as consequence of decisions based on information contained on this site.
 Play responsibly, if you have a problem with gambling be sure to ask for a professional help.